Parliament should be more assertive in the face of poorly prepared legislation – and a new Legislative Standards Committee is needed.

-Laws are the essential threads that bind together our society, providing the framework within which our democratic system operates and mediating relations between us as citizens.
-Yet, whether the audience is parliamentarians who make the law, judges who have to apply it, or the public who must comply with it, it is not difficult to find vocal critics of the quality of legislation and of the process by which our laws are made today.
+Laws are the essential threads that bind together our society, providing the framework within which our democratic system operates and mediation relations between each of us as citizens.
+Yet whether the audience is parliamentarians who make the law, judges who have to apply it, or the public who must comply with it, it is not difficult to find vocal critics of the quality of legislation and the process by which our laws are made today.

-Making Better Law examines this legislative process, from policy to Act, analysing the political, procedural and cultural factors that together help determine the quality of the UK statute book.
-It diagnoses the causes and consequences of deficient law, charts how the culture and management of the law-making process by Government and Parliament could be enhanced, and explores how the consultation, drafting and scrutiny process could be improved, and greater expertise deployed, particularly in technically complex areas of legislation.
+Making Better Law, a new study by the Hansard Society, examines legislative process from policy to Act of Parliament, including consultation, drafting and scrutiny procedures.
+It analyses the political, procedural and cultural factors that together help determine the quality of the UK statute book.
+It diagnoses the causes and consequences of deficient law and sets out a comprehensive package of reform recommendations for Government and Parliament to improve the quality of law-making in the future.

 Purchase: To buy a copy of Making Better Law, please visit the Houses of Parliament shop.